 Nicholas Oliver has over a quarter of a century of technology experience, most of which was spent in and around agencies and moving them forward.
-He started with an Agency focused technology firm (AIS Technology) back in 1998 and grew that into a highly successful nationally recognized leader in Insurance automation.
-In 2016 he merged AIS with another firm with the goal to bring his ability to securely manage remote clients to another team of professionals who wanted to grow nationally.
-Nick spent a year and a half working with that firm but was unable to move them in the direction he anticipated, so he started over with Joe Esser, and Redbird Security is on the rise.
+He started with an agency-focused technology firm (AIS Technology) back in 1998 and grew that into becoming a highly successful, nationally recognized leader in insurance automation.
+In 2016, he merged AIS with another firm with the goal of bringing his ability to securely manage remote clients to another team of professionals who wanted to grow nationally.
+Nick spent a year and a half working with that firm, but was unable to move them in the direction he anticipated, so he started over with Joe Esser, and now Redbird Security is on the rise.

 Interested in learning more from Oliver and others to help improve your agency or brokerage security efforts?
 Keep up with the latest tips as a member of Applied Client Network and by attending Applied Net 2019.